hologerry/BicycleGAN/README.md

    ```

 ### Datasets
-Download the datasets using the following script, Four datasets are available.
+Download the datasets using the following script, four datasets are available.
+> It may take a while, please be patient
 ```
 bash ./datasets/download_dataset.sh dataset_name
 ```